 - measuring tape

-Before I dive into the how-to, I’ve shown you these basement stairs of ours before.
-Truth is, we’ve had to update a LOT of stairs in our day, and the problem is, staircase renovations are almost always $$$.
+If these stairs look familiar, that’s because I’ve shown you these basement stairs of ours before.
+Truth is, we’ve had to renovate stairs MANY times in our day, and the problem is, staircase remodels are almost always $$$.

 Our first plan was to stain the stairs.

 The sad reality is that stain doesn’t take evenly to pine in this condition.
-If we were willing to put a ton more time into the staining plan, it *might* have worked, but we weren’t willing to spend that time and energy on a maybe.
+If we were willing to put a ton more time into the staining plan, it MIGHT have worked, but we weren’t willing to spend that time and energy on a ‘maybe’.
 So, we abandoned ship on Plan A.

 We priced out a Plan B of purchasing new oak treads to stain.
 Holy moly.
 We realized quickly that wasn’t in our ambitious (cheap) budget.

-So, we moved onto Plan C. And it took a while for the hubs to embrace Plan C, since, admittedly, it was a little “different.”
-Sure, we’re not the only ones in the world to have painted stairs, but they are not universally loved, accepted, and done on a regular basis…yet.
+So, we moved onto Plan C. It took a while for the hubs to embrace Plan C, since, admittedly, it was a little “different.”
+Sure, we’re not the only ones in the world to have painted stairs, but they are not universally loved and accepted on a regular basis…yet.

 Don’t forget!
 You can make this project easier by downloading the free guide!